midpt/cdrama/_posts/2016-06-04-Table-of-content-test.md

 ## MarkdownPad2
 The earliest windows standalone editor with viewer.
-It has most of the basic feature
+It has most of the basic features.
-Advance features such as Table of Content, code fencing block etc require Pro version which is around US$14.90 This app was installed in `d:\markdown`
+Advance features such as Table of Content, code fencing block etc require a Pro version which is around US$14.90

 ## MultiMarkdown
 It is a command console utility that can convert markdown to HTML, RTF,  OPML, or OpenDocument.
-This utility was installed in `C:\Program Files (x86)\MultiMarkdown 5.0.1\bin`
+Encountered running MultiMarkdown.
-MultiMarkdown has problem running.
-Don't seem to be able to have the right to create output file in program files (x86) **Not impress with MultiMarkdown** and now it has problem uninstalling.
+Don't seem to have the right to create output file in program files (x86) **Not impress with MultiMarkdown**, uninstalling also failed.
-For converting from Markdown to Words, **use online Markable**.
+For converting from Markdown to Words, is better to use **online Markable**.

 ## WriteMonkey
 This is a barebone markdown editor.
 It is a clean blank editor with no user interface.
 You can right-click to access its menu.
-The is no built-in menu
+There is no built-in menu
-This app was installed in `D:\WriteMonkey`

 ## Strapdown
 This is an html file version using external or internal javascript reference.